Atrial fibrillation quiz

 Some medications that are prescribed for AFib.

-- Blood thinners (like apixaban, rivaroxaban, dabigatran, edoxaban, warfarin) help with stroke prevention.
-Especially for those with higher risk factors for stroke.
-These medications thin the blood and make clots less likely to form.
-But while they decrease the risk of strokes, they increase the risk of excess bleeding.
+• Blood thinners or anticoagulants (like apixaban, rivaroxaban, dabigatran, edoxaban, warfarin, and minorly, aspirin) help with stroke prevention, especially for those with higher risks for stroke (e.g. those with existing cardiovascular disease, smokers, diabetes, etc.).
+With AFib, when the lower chambers (ventricles) have irregular contractions, blood pools in those ventricles.
+When blood flow stagnates, a blood clot can form, which can then travel to the brain and cause a stroke.
+These medicines thin the blood and make clots less likely to form.
+But while they decrease the risk of strokes, they increase the chance of excess bleeding.

-- Beta blockers (e.g. metoprolol), calcium channel blockers (e.g. diltiazem), and digoxin help keep the heart rate down.
+• Beta blockers (e.g. metoprolol), calcium channel blockers (e.g. diltiazem), and digoxin help keep the heart rate (pulse) down.

 Pro Tip